processity/apex-performance-testing/README.md

 # Apex Performance Testing

-This package helps you to test the performance in a straightforward way, factoring in the variation that we might expect to see from one run to another in Apex.
+This package helps you to test the performance of Apex code in a straightforward way.
+It factors in the variation that we might expect to see from one run to another in Apex.

 You can set up a test with your own methods to `setup`, `run`, and `teardown` test data.
 The package will measure CPU time for the `run` part.
 Each run is performed inside a Queueable job.
 The framework then chains together the required runs